AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 ---
-title: "Cyclistic bike-share case study"
+title: "Bike-Share Case Study"
+date: 2024-03-04
+params:
+    summary: "This is a case study completed as part of the Google Data Analytics Professional Certificate.
+The scenario is that a fictional bike-sharing company, Cyclistic, operating in Chicago, wishes to encourage more of their casual riders to become annual members."
 ---

-# Case study: How does a bike-share navigate speedy success?

 This is a case study completed as part of the Google Data Analytics Professional Certificate.
 The scenario is that a fictional bike-sharing company, Cyclistic, operating in Chicago, wishes to encourage more of their casual riders to become annual members.

+Full details of the cleaning, processing and analysing of the data are available on [GitHub](https://github.com/AnneW563/Cyclistic-case-study).

 The data used is publicly available data from the City of Chicago’s Divvy bicycle sharing service.
 The license details for this data can be found [here](https://divvybikes.com/data-license-agreement).